slatedocs/slate/source/includes/_websocket_api.md

 - Production - wss://socket.delta.exchange
 - Testnet - wss://testnet-socket.delta.exchange

+ You will be disconnected, if there is no activity within 60 after making connection.
 # Subscribing to Channels

 ## Subscribe

 To begin receiving feed messages, you must first send a subscribe message to the server indicating which channels and contracts to subscribe for.
-This message is mandatory — you will be disconnected if no subscribe has been received within 60 seconds.

 To specify contracts within each channel, just pass a list of symbols inside the channel payload.